 There are only a few places in the world where you can send off the last sun rays of the ending day and meet the new day in almost the same spot over the sea.

-While most of the Bulgarian Black Sea coast is pointing east, making it perfect to greet the new day and admire the colours of the night fade away, there is also a great spot where you can observe stunningly beautiful sunsets as well.
-At the 2 km long Cape Kaliakra you can see an amazing sunset on the south shore and greet the day on the very tip of the cape.
+While most of the Bulgarian Black Sea coast looks east, making it perfect to greet the new day and admire the colours of the night fade away, there is also a great spot where you can observe stunning sunsets as well.
+At the 2 km long Cape Kaliakra, you can see an amazing sunset on the south shore and greet the day on the very tip of the cape.